We can help you with regulatory compliance

 3. Security requirements

 Here we can generate protection graphs of the system, allowing you to view how critical assets are protected during transmission and on systems.
-We can identify anomalies such as circular use of keys.
-On this stage we can help identify the sensitivity, integrity and confidentiality requirements for each asset identified.
+We can identify anomalies such as the circular use of keys.
+At this stage, we can help identify the sensitivity, integrity, and confidentiality requirements for each asset identified.

 - Identify and validate information assets (critical information elements)

 - Mapping of requirements to the relevant requirements

 Here we formulate the main attacker goals and analyse how the system protects against attackers.
 An example here is that sensitive information should be protected at all points.
 The threats are mapped to the requirements so that you can show that possible threats have been examined.

 - Documentation of possible threats (potential attacks with the description of attack behavior)